kalyankashaboina/react-ci-docker/DOCKER-PROD.md

 ## For PRODUCTION (built files, no dev logs)

-docker run -it -p 80:80 my-vite-app
+docker run -it -p 80:80 my-app-prod

 ## Run the Container